Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Quantum Programs

-Let us start from several simple examples.
-They are deliberately chosen as the quantum analogs of some examples considered in \cite{kaminski2016, kaminski2018} so that the reader can observe the similarity and subtle difference between probabilistic and quantum programs.
+Let us start with several simple examples.
+They are deliberately chosen as the quantum analogues of some examples considered in \cite{kaminski2016,kaminski2018} so that the reader can observe the similarity and subtle differences between probabilistic and quantum programs.

 We first consider the process that keeps tossing a fair coin until the first head occurs.
 This process can be described as a probabilistic program: